 Once active on the business networking and community service scenes, I have experience serving on the boards of two local chambers of commerce, as well as charitable work and community projects through organizations like Lions, Rotary, and Kiwanis.
 I also served in city government in my hometown of Muskego, Wisconsin in two non-elected, appointed posts - as a member of the zoning board of appeals, and as a member of the library board of trustees.
 I served a long stint as president of the library board, and it was a great honor.
 Through all of these wonderful activities and organizations, I got to meet and work with a diverse variety of awesome people, and I had a lot of fun learning about their own backgrounds and interests, and what it is they do for work.

-Currently, I'm pursuing a Ph.D. in leadership at Cardinal Stritch University, where I also earned my master's and bachelor's degrees.
+From 2015-2023, I pursued a Ph.D. in leadership at Cardinal Stritch University, where I also earned my master's and bachelor's degrees.
 My master's is in management, and my bachelor's is in political science with minors in sociology and philosophy.
 Originally, I was interested in exploring the subject of organizational culture for my Ph.D. dissertation work.
-I am now exploring China's artificial intelligence (AI) initiatives, its Belt and Road Initiative (BRI), its entrepreneurial climate, U.S. - China Cold War theory, and Realism in International Relations (IR).
-Some day, I would love to teach at the college level.
-In the meantime, I'm having a genuine blast working with K-12 students.
+I then turned my research interests to China and the realm of international relations (IR); exploring China's artificial intelligence (AI) initiatives, its Belt and Road Initiative (BRI), its entrepreneurial climate, U.S. - China Cold War theory, and Realism in IR.
+I completed all my Ph.D. coursework, but had not completed my dissertation necessary to earn the degree when Stritch closed in spring 2023.

-In my free time, I love car shows, cookouts, the Milwaukee-area festival scene, the Wisconsin State Fair, writing, occasionally collecting sports memorabilia and coins, Milwaukee Brewers games, dining out, movies, music and live concerts, making others laugh with my humor, and learning something new - be it in the form of conversation, documentaries, museums, travel, or getting lost in Wikipedia articles for an hour or two at a time.
+When I find a little spare time, I enjoy reading, writing and blogging, collecting sports cards (mostly baseball and basketball) and coins, car shows, cookouts, the Milwaukee-area festival scene, the Wisconsin State Fair, Milwaukee Brewers games, dining out, movies, music and live concerts, making others laugh with my humor, and learning something new - be it in the form of conversation with others, documentaries, museums, travel, or getting lost in Wikipedia articles for an hour or two at a time.

-I drink coffee like it's water throughout the day, and I've had teachers and students tell me that they've never seen me without a cup in my hand.
+Drinking coffee throughout the day is a must for me, and I've had teachers and students tell me that they've never seen me without a cup in my hand.
 My mom compares my need for a cup of coffee in my hand all the time to Linus' security blanket.

-I have a fascination with older Lincoln cars, particularly 1970s models, which I attribute to watching too many mob movies growing up.
-I currently have a 1988 Town Car, and my daily runner is a 2009 MKZ.
-I once owned a 1979 Continental Mark V - it was truly beautiful.
+A Ford Motor Company enthusiast, I always had a fascination with older Lincoln cars, particularly 1970s models, which I attribute to watching too many mob movies growing up.
+My Lincolns over the years included a 1979 Continental Mark V, a 1988 Town Car, and a 2009 MKZ.
+My current daily driver is a 2017 Ford Fusion.

-My music interests are quite diverse, and include - blues, jazz, ragtime, a ton of classic rock, crooners like Sinatra and Bennett, 50s rock & roll, 60s pop, 60s and 70s R&B, Gregorian Chant, and some classic country, bluegrass, rockabilly, disco, ethnic, classical, and alternative rock.
+My music interests are quite diverse, and include - Christian, blues, jazz, ragtime, classic rock, crooners like Sinatra and Bennett, 50s rock & roll, 60s pop, 60s and 70s R&B, Gregorian Chant, and some classic country, bluegrass, rockabilly, disco, ethnic, classical, and alternative rock.
 Never really got into heavy metal, rap, or modern country.

 An eccentric, my heroes are Howard Hughes, Rube Waddell, Ginger Baker, Bobby Fischer, and the fictional characters Howard Beale and Dr. House.